 It’s Not Just a Tooth Cleaning

 Actually there are 3 different levels.
-Consider this: Even in 2010 approximately 75% of the adult population still has some form of gum disease.
-Given all the advances in our service and technology this isn’t a particular proud number for our profession since it hasn’t significantly changed in the last several decades.
+Consider this: Even in 2010, approximately 75% of the adult population still had some form of gum disease.
+Given all the advances in our service and technology, this isn’t a particularly proud number for our profession since it hasn’t significantly changed in the last several decades.
 If you’re one of the 25% – congratulations!
-A preventive (or regular) level of cleaning works well for you as you have no evidence of disease in your mouth.
-For the other 75% there are two other levels of therapeutic cleaning you need to know about.
+A preventive (or regular) level of cleaning works well for you, as you have no evidence of disease in your mouth.
+For the other 75%, there are 2 other levels of therapeutic cleaning you need to know about.

 Supportive Periodontal Therapy is a more thorough cleaning regimen designed to remove excess deposits that are inflaming the gum tissue.

-Scaling and Root Planing is an even more thorough cleaning by removing deposits and toxic substances that have attached to the roots of teeth.
-Typically there is loss of the supportive bone because of these elements.
+Scaling and Root Planing is an even more thorough cleaning, and it removes deposits and toxic substances that have attached to the roots of teeth.
+Typically, there is a loss of the supportive bone because of these elements.

-Often, these two therapeutic regimens are combined, again depending on the amount and location of disease present.
+Often, these 2 therapeutic regimens are combined, depending on the amount and location of disease present.

-In summary always remember you have choices and unless you’re one of the fortunate 25% these other levels should be part of your conversation with your dentist and hygienist.
+In summary, always remember that you have choices and unless you’re one of the fortunate 25%, these other levels should be part of your conversation with your dentist and hygienist.
 In fact, doing a basic cleaning with disease present can actually be harmful to you.
-Call us if you would like to learn more; and remember, it’s not “just a cleaning.”
+Call us if you would like to learn more about our periodontal disease treatment, and remember, it’s not “just a cleaning.”